Maintenance Maintenance — How to Winterize Your Pool: Complete Step-by-Step Guide

 Complete pool winterization checklist - what steps?

-Need the full rundown on closing my pool for winter.
+Tried winterizing my pool last week using online guides, but algae is already forming — did I screw up the process somehow?
 What's the proper order?
 Chemistry first or cleaning?
 How low should water go?
 What chemicals do I need?

 Don't want to mess this up and deal with a green swamp come spring.
 Last year skipped some steps and regretted it.